ADDONS / SCALES

 NIH Stroke Scale (NIHSS)

-- NIHSS is a standardized neurological scale developed to help physicians objectively assess the severity of ischemic stroke
+- NIHSS is a standardized neurological scale developed to help physicians objectively quantify stroke severity

 - scoring rules must be strictly followed to ensure reproducibility